DevOpsTribe/congruit/README.md

 cat /etc/redhat-release | grep "Centos Linux release 7.*"
 ```

-## Works
+## Work
-Works are sheel script that install and configre programs or run Docker containers like in the following example:
+Work is a shell script that installs and configures programs or runs Docker containers like in the following example:

 ```
 docker run --rm -p 8888:8080 tomcat:latest &> /dev/null &